 Why I didn't change my pain-in-the-ass maiden name

-Does a woman's decision to keep her maiden name, rather than take her husband's, make her seem less committed as a wife?
+Does a woman's decision to keep her maiden name make her seem less committed as a wife?

 Rather unfortunately, I was born with an unpronounceable surname.
 It's Bough.
 It's not even a makey-uppey name, it's a proper word in the dictionary and everything: